 - Gigabyte GA-A320M-S2H – AMD AM4 – For Affordable AMD Audio Workstation

-1. ASUS Prime Z490-A – Intel LGA 1200 – Recommended Intel Motherboard for Audio Production
+2. ASUS Prime Z490-A – Intel LGA 1200 – Recommended Mid Range Intel Motherboard for Audio Production

 An ATX motherboard with Intel LGA 1200 socket.
-Built for 10th Gen Intel processors.
-High quality built in sound system.
+Built for 10th and 11th Gen Intel processors.

-If you have a decent budget to spare for your Audio workstation, then this is the most recommended option for an Intel setup.
+If you have a decent budget to spare for your Audio workstation, then this is another highly recommended option for an Intel setup.

 This motherboard is a mid range motherboard featuring a full ATX form factor and an LGA 1200 socket.
-This is the socket used by the latest 10th Gen Intel Processors.
+This is the socket used by the latest 10th and 11th Gen Intel Processors.